DaniRuizPerez/OCamlParadigms/README.md

 This is a collection of OCaml projects that I developed for the Programming Paradigms course in the sophomore year of my BSc in computer science at UDC (Spain).

-- **Recursive list implementation** and operations over the list (length, concat, append, join, combine...)
+- **[LICENSE](https://github.com/DaniRuizPerez/Ocaml/blob/master/LICENSE)Recursive list implementation** and operations over the list (length, concat, append, join, combine...)
 - **Tail recursion sorting** analysis of given functions
 - **Object oriented dynamic array** with the following methods:
 	- addLast(element)